-A well-equipped student could easily pack headgear, 2 pairs of gloves (sparring and bag gloves), shin guards, ankle wraps, groin protection, mouth guard, Muay Thai shorts, Thai pads, food and drinks and even a change of clothes in their bag.
+If you are training MMA or Muay Thai, you will probably be hauling around quite a bit of gear to the gym every day.
+For example, a well-equipped student could easily pack headgear, two pairs of gloves (sparring and bag gloves), shin guards, ankle wraps, groin protection, mouth guard, Muay Thai shorts, Thai pads, food and drinks and even a change of clothes in their bag.

 Every martial artist has their own specific needs.
 Choosing the right bag often comes down to the amount of stuff you need to fit in your bag.
 This article is going to break down everything you need to know about training bags and help you choose a bag that is suitable for your needs.

 When it comes to training bag, there is no one size fits all solutions.
 If you have a LOT of training equipment, then obviously, space is going to be one feature that you want to look for.
 Some bags have better sorting compartments to allow you to organize your stuff neatly when you go to training.

 The following are some important factors that you should consider when purchasing an MMA training bag.

 One of the first decisions you need to make when it comes to choosing a bag is what type of bag you want to buy.

 Duffle bags have the advantage that they are bigger and can hold a lot more, while backpacks are easier to transport by foot.

 If you must walk a long distance to your class, duffle bags can put a lot of strain on your shoulders because of the imbalance.

 If you drive to the gym, then it really doesn’t matter what bag you wear because you won’t be traveling to far.
 If it’s just a simple drive to your gym parking lot then a walk inside, a duffle bag is probably the better choice.